mgmacleod/context-mechanics/logs/ai-trust-and-philosophical-uncertainty/protocols-methods-and-terms.md

 - Attention focused on performance rather than exploration

 **Recovery Protocol**: "The moment consensus appears lost, we pause to reassess"

+### Context Health Assessment Protocol

+**When to Use**: Before engaging in extractive work or major topic transitions
+**Purpose**: Confirm continued conversational coherence and collaborative consensus
+**Assessment Criteria**:
+- Can both parties still access the full argumentative structure?
+- Is the context dense but organized rather than fragmented?
+- Do we have sufficient shared understanding to support the intended work?
+**Decision Point**: Proceed with planned work vs. conclude conversation vs. reset collaborative frame

+**Key Insight**: Extractive work requires healthy integrative foundation - verify before proceeding.

 ### Integration vs. Extraction Decision Framework